 Radial migration – stars surf the spirals

 Radial migration is the exchange of angular momentum between a star and a bar/spiral arm at the co-rotation radius.
 The movement of stars away from their birth places causes stars of different ages and metallicities to mix throughout the disc.
 Because stars rotate at the same speed as the spiral arm at all radii, not only at a single co-rotation radius, radial migration occurs everywhere spiral structure exists.
 Tracing the evolution of individual N-body star particles in detail reveals that migrating star particles have particular velocities and orbits that create streaming motions along the spiral arm.
-Star particles migrating radially outward always trail the spiral arm (see Fig. 2, left, middle), whereas stars that migrate radially inward always lead the spiral arm.
+Star particles migrating radially outward always trail the spiral arm (Fig. 2), whereas stars that migrate radially inward always lead the spiral arm.
 This means that radial migration continues until the spiral arm disrupts and is more efficient than previously thought – a direct consequence of the co-rotating spiral arm.